KDE/documentation-develop-kde-org/content/hig/components/assistance/tooltip.md

     -   supplemental: important information should be communicated using self-explanatory control labels or in-place supplemental text
     -   static: tips should not change from one instance to the next
--   Don\'t use icons and formattings for tips of unlabeled controls.
+-   Don't use icons and formattings for tips of unlabeled controls.
 -   Use tool-tips with icons and formatting
     -   if tips describe comprehensive functions,
     -   when content is lengthy and formatting improves readability